Buying Home on Acreage Versus Home on Lot

-Another advantage of buying homes on acreage is that you have the luxury to add on to your existing home if you need more space as well as add out buildings.
-You can also plant a large garden, build a pond, install an in ground pool, build a tennis court, or just enjoy the land your home is on.
-There are so many possibilities with homes that are on acreage than there is on homes that are on lots.
+Another advantage of buying homes on acreage is homeowners have the luxury to add on to existing homes if they need more space as well as add outbuildings.
+Homeowners can also plant a large garden, build a pond, install an in-ground pool, build a tennis court, or just enjoy the land home is on.
+There are so many possibilities with homes that are on acreage than there are on homes that are on lots.
 Privacy is one of the greatest benefits of owning a property on acreage.
 You can have dogs barking and/or multiple children playing without getting neighbors complaining.
 Homeowners can add multiple sheds and/or a pole building for added storage.
 Most homes on acreage are zoned for horses.
 Animal lovers can have horses as well as other animals.